roddyongit/GettingAndCleaningData/CodeBook.md

 	Avegare of  column mean of Time Body Movement in the ZXaxis direction ## seconds

 - tBodyGyroscopeStdXaxis_colAVG

 	Avegare of  column standard deviation of Time Body Movement in the Xaxis direction	## seconds

 - tBodyGyroscopeStdYaxis_colAVG

-	Avegare of  column standard deviation of Time Body Movement in the Yaxis direction ## seconds seconds
+	Avegare of column standard deviation of Time Body Movement in the Yaxis direction ## seconds

 - tBodyGyroscopeStdZaxis_colAVG

 	Avegare of column standard deviation of Time Body Movement in the Zaxis direction	## seconds

 - tBodyGyroscopeJerkMeanXaxis_colAVG